 However, it is somewhat unexpected that the top cause of government-related data breaches was unintended exposure, followed shortly thereafter by lost portable devices.
 It’s well-understood that there are plenty of parties that could benefit from breaching government cyber security – foreign nation-states, militant groups, crime rings and much more.
 For this reason, the fact that many government cyber woes are the result of internal mistakes is especially alarming.

-In 2015, there were several cases in which the government was called out for negligence of cyber security best practices.
+In 2015, there were several cases in which the government was called out for negligence of network security best practices.
 In November, a survey revealed that as many as 85 percent of government workers admitted to IT behavior on mobile devices that had the potential to put work-related information at risk, according to TechNewsWorld.
 Only a few days later, The Register reported that the Department of Homeland Security was guilty of running multiple unpatched databases because personnel had not been appointed to the task.
 Some of the databases in question even had “secret” and “top secret” designations.
 Going forward, it’s vital that incidents such as this are prevented.
 Hackers will not hesitate to turn even the simplest mistake against the government.

 Trend Micro’s research highlights a very clear rise in the number of cyber attacks that have targeted retail over the last five years.
 Furthermore, hacking and malware represent nearly 50 percent of these data breaches.
 Hackers are going after the point of sale in an effort to capture credit card information, which can then be sold on the Dark Web.